 Fluid flow analysis is needed when fluid-to-solid interactions play a critical role in design.
 This velocity plot from a Computational Fluid Dynamics (CFD) study shows a liquid diffuser dividing the flow of a single inlet stream into many smaller channels.
 The performance of the downstream channels hinges on equally dividing the flow in the diffuser.

 Engineering analysis saves time and money by ensuring that designs work as intended the first time without costly and time-consuming prototype iterations.
 Analysis can improve part safety, reliability and performance while minimizing weight and cost.
-We provide structural, thermal and fluid flow analysis using state of the art numerical tools such as Finite Element Analysis (FEA) and Computational Fluid Dynamics (CFD) software.
+We provide structural, thermal and fluid flow analysis using ANSYS Finite Element Analysis (FEA) and Computational Fluid Dynamics (CFD) software.

 Below are three Integrated design and analysis examples:

 This manufacturing station would have failed under its own weight without structural analysis

 The thermoelectric cooler on this atmospheric water generator would have overheated without thermal analysis